weekendkoder/PrusaSlicer_v2.8/README.md

 ============================================================================
 Your Profiles are stored inside a folder "PrusaSlicer" which is located under a folder "Roaming" inside the users folder.
 You can copy all this manually, or you can use the build-in function of PrusaSlicer to import a "config bundle".
-The "config bundle" is inside this PrusaSlicer version, named: "=PrusaSlicer_CONFIG-BUNDLE=.ini"
+The "config bundle" is inside this PrusaSlicer version, named: "=PrusaSlicer_CONFIG-BUNDLE=.ini".
+This means you can have the official PrusaSlicer App installed and only downloading my "=PrusaSlicer_CONFIG-BUNDLE=.ini" config bundle.
 <br>
 <br>